mvonwyl/epita/NLP/08/README.md

 Connect your two systems as one.
 Put together a system that can extract an answer from the whole dataset created at the previous step.
 If you packaged everything correctly, you'll just have to connect the different classes and functions.

-Create a system which takes a question, return the top K relevant documents, and look into these K document to extract the potential answers.
+Create a system which takes a question, return the top K relevant documents, and look into these K document to extract the most likely answer.

 ### What needs to be done